Step-by-step guide on how to file for a divorce in England & Wales

 Step four: Apply for a consent order (optional)

-Once the court has processed your divorce/ dissolution paperwork, you will receive the notice of issue – either by email (for the online system) or in the post for the paper route.
+Once the court has processed your divorce/dissolution papers, you will receive the notice of issue – by email.

-What options do I have when filing for a divorce or dissolution?
+What options do I have when applying for a divorce or dissolution?

 Tip 1